Birds of the United States

 22 Types of Yellow Birds You Can See in North America

 North America hosts a diverse array of yellow birds found across a wide range of habitats in the United States and Canada.
-These include familiar feeder visitors such as goldfinches, woodland and forest birds like warblers and tanagers that flash color among leaves and branches, and a variety of migrants whose vivid plumage stands out Read more
+These include familiar feeder visitors such as goldfinches, woodland and forest birds like warblers and tanagers that flash color among leaves and branches, and a variety of migrants whose vivid plumage stands out during spring and summer.
+This ID guide highlights species most likely to appear yellow at first glance and provides practical, field-based tips for telling them apart.
+Read more

 North America supports a wide variety of red birds that occur in many different habitats and situations across the United States and Canada.
 These include cardinals often seen at feeders and in shrubby areas, tanagers of forest canopies, several finches of woodland and open habitats, and, more rarely, striking red waders in coastal wetlands.
-This Read more
+This ID guide focuses on the species most likely to match a red first impression and explains how to identify them using practical, field-based clues.
+Read more

-• 17 Types of Finches in North America (with Pictures and ID Tips)
+• 17 Types of Finches in North America: Identification Guide

-17 Types of Finches in North America (with Pictures and ID Tips)
+17 Types of Finches in North America: Identification Guide

 North America supports 17 species of true finches that occur regularly across the United States and Canada.
 All belong to the family Fringillidae and are seed-eaters with conical bills, ranging from common backyard birds such as the American Goldfinch and House Finch, to the introduced European Goldfinch, and extreme habitat specialists including rosy-finches and crossbills.
 Read more

-• 12 Types of Herons in North America (with Pictures and ID Guide)
+• 12 Types of Herons in North America: Identification Guide

-12 Types of Herons in North America (with Pictures and ID Guide)
+12 Types of Herons in North America: Identification Guide

 North America supports 12 species of herons that occur regularly across the United States and Canada, from large, conspicuous wetland birds to small, highly secretive marsh specialists.
 All are members of the family Ardeidae, which includes species commonly referred to as herons, egrets, and bitterns, a distinction based largely on size, behavior, and habitat use.
+These species collectively occupy a wide range of wetland habitats, from coastal estuaries and tidal flats to inland marshes, rivers, and flooded forests, with some breeding near the northern limits of suitable wetland conditions.
 Read more

 North America supports 15 hummingbird species that maintain regular breeding populations in recent years across the United States and Canada.
-These birds belong to the family Trochilidae and represent the northernmost extension of a group otherwise centered in the Neotropics, adapted to seasonal climates and a wide range of habitats, from deserts and coastal scrub Read more
+These birds belong to the family Trochilidae and represent the northernmost extension of a group otherwise centered in the Neotropics, adapted to seasonal climates and a wide range of habitats, from deserts and coastal scrub to montane forests and alpine meadows.
+Read more

-• 15 Types of Hawks in North America (with Pictures and ID Guide)
+• 15 Types of Hawks in North America: Identification Guide

-15 Types of Hawks in North America (with Pictures and ID Guide)
+15 Types of Hawks in North America: Identification Guide

 North America supports a diverse group of hawks, with 15 species regularly occurring across the United States and Canada.
 Most fall into two broad groups: buteos, which are broad-winged, soaring hawks often seen circling high over open landscapes, and accipiters, slimmer, long-tailed forest hawks built for fast, agile flight through trees.
-A few additional species Read more
+A few additional species represent other buteonine or Neotropical lineages, reflecting different evolutionary histories and hunting strategies.
+Read more

 • 9 Black-and-Red Birds You Can See in North America